 Erikson Institute is committed to complying with the Americans with Disabilities Act, the Rehabilitation Act of 1973, Section 504, which states: "No otherwise qualified person with a disability in the United States...shall, solely on the basis of disability, be denied access to, or the benefits of, or be subjected to discrimination under any program or activity provided by any institution receiving federal financial assistance."
-Erikson will also comply with other federal, state, and local laws regarding accommodation of the disabled.
+Erikson will also comply with other federal, state, and local laws regarding accommodations for any person with a disability.
 Erikson will neither discriminate against, nor decline to reasonably accommodate, a qualified student or staff member with a disability.